Mee hoon kueh in Marsiling Lane Food Centre

 The Spinach, Century And Salted Egg Soup ($3.50) might be a lighter alternative or accompaniment to your rather heavy-going bowl of noodles.
 The leafy spinach is crunchy in texture and adds contrast to the heavier flavours of the soup, with a mild sweetness too.

 The salted egg added depth with its sharp and rich salty taste, complemented well by the robust flavours of the century egg.
-The presence of earthy red dates gave the soup a nutritional boost.
-Yet, I also wish they were a little more generous with their serving of eggs and dates so I wouldn’t have to play hide and seek so much to find them.
+The presence of earthy goji berries gave the soup a nutritional boost.
+Yet, I also wish they were a little more generous with their serving of eggs and goji berries so I wouldn’t have to play hide and seek so much to find them.

 Ambience at Marsiling Handmade Mee Hoon Kueh